LyteNyte Grid logo for light mode. Links back to the documentation home page.

 • Column Groups: Create a column header hierarchy and associate columns with column groups.

-• Column Field: Control how a column retrieves each cell's value.
+• Column Field: Control how a column retrieves its value for each cell.